weegreenblobbie/pycontrol/ROADMAP.md

 Past Items Completed
 ====================

+* Can no omit the Event Id in the Run Sim dialog, this computes the contact times for the real event!
+Dialog still needs to javascript love to fix reuse case.

+* Many fixes to gphoto2cpp.h, now can do basic settings and trigger capture error free!

+* Much improved GNU make setup, sparse, colorful output, added common install prefix for external libs, simplying include and link flags.

+* Fixed a bug in gps_reader, where the TPV report from the GPS antenna had zeros for latitude, longitude but non-zero ECEF x,y,z, so to work around this, used pyproj to convert ECEF x,y,z to lat, long, alt if lat, long were zero.

+* When we reach the end of all camera sequences, we should emit messages with empty events so the webapp clears the event table.

+* When I stop the sim by pressing Stop Sim, this should send the reset signal to CameraControl.

 * Plumb computed contact times into camera control, and run though the camera sequence, emitting udp packets.